Alic3C/Cyber-FastTrack-Spring-2021/README.md

 ![FastTrack Logo](logo.jpg)

-# IMPORTANT: Please ask for our permission before you use any templates in this repository!

 # Cyber FastTrack Spring 2021 / National Cyber Scholarship Competition - Spring 2021
 Mon 5th April 17:00 BST - Wed 7th April 17:00 BST